Tony Scheffler: Personal life

 After his retirement, Scheffler became a real estate agent in Chelsea, MI, volunteered as a coach for the Chelsea High School football team, and purchased a ranch in Texas to raise Texas Longhorns.

-On September 28, 2013, Scheffler competed in a 2 on 1 basketball game vs Dave Portnoy and Daniel "Big Cat" Katz of Barstool Sports.
+On September 28, 2013, Scheffler competed in a 2 on 1 basketball game vs Dave Portnoy and Dan "Big Cat" Katz of Barstool Sports.
 Despite Scheffler having a big lead the entire game, Portnoy's hot shooting earned the Barstool bloggers a comeback 11–10 victory.
 After the loss, an irate Scheffler refused to shake hands and punted the basketball into a dense forest.
 On August 23, 2023, Scheffler appeared on Big Cat's podcast, Pardon My Take, and aired his frustration with the continual discussion of this basketball game.
 They made plans for another event which has yet to be announced.

 In 2020 he became coach of the Chelsea High School girls varsity basketball team.
 He was named a district coach of the year in 2023, and resigned in 2024.